Documentation Index

 Create API Key

-Click “Create API Key” to generate a new key pair.
+Click “Create API Key” to generate a new RSA key pair.
 The public key is sent to the server automatically.

 Name and Configure